cisco-ce/roomos.cisco.com/doc/MTR/APIAndCustomizations.md

 <img src="/doc/images/MTR/WebView.png" width="600"/>

-`xcommand UserInterface WebView Display Url: cisco.com`
+`xCommand UserInterface WebView Display Url: cisco.com`

 Write the URL of the web page you would like to display.

-`xcommand UserInterface WebView Display Mode: Fullscreen`
+`xCommand UserInterface WebView Display Mode: Fullscreen`

 Display the web page in full screen.